 Ahhhhh, Surabaya, Indonesia and its wonderful landscape and people.
 And heat.
 And humidity.
+And when one sojourns in such places, it’d be beneficial for them to get a proper appliance to assauge the sweltering afternoons & relieve themselves when indoors.
+It can often get perplexing as to what appliance one has to use in accordance with the place and its temperature.
+For instance, keeping Surabaya in perspective, one may need to see full answer to discern the disparity between a humidifier & a dehumidifier, & choose to actualise the right appliance to reduce the temperature.
 So many of the things I’ve heard about Indonesia have revolved around surf trips my friends have embarked on.
 Those trips are for the hard core, sleeping on boats out at sea and spending the days paddling for ocean breaking waves.
 No land stops except for transportation to and from the airport.
 But for me, I only saw water from the plane en route to Jakarta.
 The landscape from the sky seemed typical of any tropical island – and if you’ve ever traveled to Belize (which I know is unlikely) or any central American coastal country then you already have a clear understanding.
 Essentially you can watch an episode of Survivor – any season – and you’ll get the idea.
 Or GoogleMaps (Satellite view – then zoom) – it’s all the same.

 The first landmark we came across was the Suramadu Bridge – which seemed to span for tens and tens of miles.
 In actuality Wikipedia tells me its 5.4km or 3.3m.
 Wikipedia wins again.
 What was more impressive than the time and distance we traveled was the way the bridge lit up at night in purple, green, red and yellow lights.
 It was sort of like that first time you take a Virgin America flight and wonder if you are going to a dance club or an airplane.
 Who has the glow sticks?
 I digress.
 The bridge had that trippy, club-by effect is all I’m trying to say.
 What I’m saying is that it was really cool, for a bridge.
 And I grew up next to the Golden Gate Bridge.
 Suramadu wins because of the night-lights factor.